gokcedilek/gokcedilek.github.io/projects/chrome/chrome.md

 - working with the Chrome API, content scripts, background scripts, and message-passing between the content & background scripts
 - using custom data types and ES6 modules in the extension
 - using the asynchronous [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)

+**Project #2:** _Read Later_ (Incomplete, ongoing!)
+This extension (is expected to implement:) implements a special bookmarks folder in Chrome to which the user can add webpages to review later, and the extension recommends one page to read from this folder everytime the user opens the Google home page.

+What has been implemented so far:

+- Adding the special bookmarks folder to user's browser upon installing the extension, adding pages to the folder, retrieving the list of pages when the Google home page is visited.